 Whether open or closed-door, Sephora has at least 2-3 events for its top-tier members.
 Ulta has never hosted any for Platinum members and has not hosted any for Diamond members (yet, but I hope that changes).

 Select products get discounted up to 50% off for one-week.
 They usually return to full-price after the week wraps.
 While Ulta occasionally offers similar deals in the form of Hot Buys, the products rarely overlap.
 At times, the Daily Wow takes the place of the Weekly Wow.
+This took a long break in 2019, and I am unsure if it will return in 2020.

 At first glance, it might appear Sephora has more unique promotions.
 I listed all the events Ultaa offers each year in one section though.
 Ulta events are frequent and unmatched by Sephora.